karimrattani/WHMCS-Recurring-Price-Update-Addon/README.md

 Install instruction:
-Upload the folder into modules/addons/ directory.
+Upload files into modules/addons/recurring_price_update/ directory.
 Go into WHMCS and activate it under addon modules